Khadalicioso/Khadalicioso/README.md

 ###

-<p align="center">I'm a skilled frontend developer, passionate about creating seamless user experiences.
-I'm excited to expand my expertise into backend development to deliver comprehensive web solutions.</p>
+<p align="center">I'm a skilled frontend developer with a passion for crafting intuitive and visually appealing user interfaces.
+I'm also eager to expand my skill set into backend development, building the robust foundations that power exceptional web applications.</p>

 ###